f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application_migration_from_VMware_to_Nutanix_and_ocp.rst

 Objective:
 --------------
-This document provides the step by step process to migrate the traffic from applicaiton running in VMware to load balance the traffic among Nutanix and OCP cloud platforms.
+This document provides the step by step process to migrate the traffic from application running in VMware to load balance the traffic among Nutanix and OCP cloud platforms.

 General Prerequisites:
 --------------